 Designed for importers, distributors and buyers located outside of Canada, this catalogue features agriculture products and services that Alberta exports internationally.

 Exporters can submit product or company information all year round.
-For the 2020 edition apply by January 31, 2020 by following these steps:

 Each month we email a newsletter highlighting events, trade missions, project results and other news about international markets.